CSC207-UofT/course-project-group-051/src/Phase1/DesignDocument.md

 additions to functionality.
 ## Progress Report
 Our team has completed more than expected for Phase 1, and are focused on more efficient functionality, refactoring, and implementing/identifying design patterns for Phase 2.
+While our Phase 1 functionality is lacking, we aim to clean our code for phase 2 and enhance the current functionality.
+The only addition to functionality for phase 2 will be messaging.

 ### Questions
 * We need advice on how to refactor effectively, without completely destroying our code.